 A cookbook provided the germ of an idea – sesame oil and red bell peppers — and California did the rest.
 Apples were no longer in season, but piled high at the outdoor produce markets was the Asian apple-pear or Asian pear, also called nashpati in Bengali (নাশপাতি).

-It hides underneath a modest ochre skin, but the Asian pear is part of the sisterhood of personality.
-It lacks no shortage of charisma or scrumptiousness.
-And it has long been a favorite of my mom’s, who introduced it to us when we were children, and to this day, she delights in the discovery of a perfectly crisp, perfectly juicy nashpati.
+It has long been a favorite of my mom’s, who introduced it to us when we were children, and to this day, she delights in the discovery of a perfectly crisp, perfectly juicy nashpati.

 Now I must revise a bit.
 I am still partial to apples in my chicken salad.
 But perhaps I am just a teensy weensy bit more partial to the singular pear, quietly camouflaged as an apple.

-This variation of chicken salad is less sweet and more savory than its green apple cousin, although the Asian pears I bought in California were intensely sweet.
+This variation of chicken salad is less tart and more savory/sweet than its green apple cousin, because the Asian pears I bought in California were intensely sweet.
 The crunch (and color) mimicked water chestnuts, but the flavor surprised people, which was a nice touch.
 For a sweeter chicken salad, omit the red bell pepper and substitute dried apricots cut into a small dice.
 Add a little honey to taste.

 For everyone who has asked, I am very belatedly posting the recipe for the chicken salad I made at R’s baby shower.